Pandademic/typed/README.md

 # typed
-alternate type utilities for golang
+alternate type utilities for golang.
+Only depend's on fmt